 1-6 Thai Chiles finely sliced (1 for very mild rice, 6 for spicier rice)

-3 teaspoons Fish Sauce
+3 teaspoons Fish Sauce (omit to make vegetarian)

 1 Tablespoon finely slivered or chopped Basil Leaves, any variety